 The Walter R. G. Baker NICU is located on the ninth floor of Crouse Hospital's Irving Unit.
 Keeping in mind the ever-changing needs of our littlest patients, visiting hours and requirements may change as needed.
 For more information about visiting the NICU, please call 315/470-7577.

 To ensure the safety of our newborns, all other visitors must be accompanied by one of the newborn’s parents.
-Parents can give visitation permission to up to four other visitors by completing an Approval to Visit form.
 All visitors must be older than 18 years of age and must show photo identification.

 We only allow parents to obtain information about a NICU patient.
 We understand how exciting it is to share news about the progress of your baby, so we provide CaringBridge, a free personalized online service that allows you to update family and friends.
 A CaringBridge kiosk is located in the NICU Family Waiting Area.

 When visiting, please follow these guidelines for the health of your baby and to respect the needs of staff or physicians providing care:

 - Remove coats and hang in provided area

 - Wash and dry hands and arms thoroughly